anselmostitla/git-github/README.md

 git add NameFile.EXT  .....# lets you add files to your INDEX in order to be commited

-git commit -m "adding first commit in local repo o github"
+git commit -m "adding first commit in local repo not to central repository"

 ################################################

 git add -A .....# lets you add all files to your INDEX to be commited

-git commit -a -m "adding three files toguether to github"
+git commit -a -m "adding three files toguether to local repository not to central"